ocgungor/CCScreenshot/README.md

 USAGE
 ===========

-Simply import CCScreenshot.h and call one of the following methods according to your need.
+Add  CCScreenshot.h and  CCScreenshot.m files into your project and simply import CCScreenshot.h and call one of the following methods according to your need.

 Screenshot as UIImage
 ```